Yukihirokinjo/Edu/Bash4beginners.md

 Ver.
 0.1
 For the students at OIST.

 >**NOTICE:** This is for Linux or Unix (MacOS) operating system (not for Windows).
 At OIST, OS of Deigo is a Red-had linux (CentOS).
-For Windows users, these guides will be helpful when you use Deigo.
+For Windows users, this guide will be helpful when you use Deigo.

 --------------------------------------------------------------------------------
 ## Chapter 1: Path (full/relative path)
-A "path" is a location to an object (file or a directory) in a filesystem.
-A path is comprised of names of directories and the separator "/".
+A "path" is a location to an object (file or directory) in a filesystem.
+A path is comprised of several names of directories and the separator "/".

 ###Full path
 A location of an object from the root directory `/` is referred to as "full path" (or "absolute path").
 A typical example of the full paths in a Linux system is shown in Figure 1.